-The EU Directive 2011/24/EU on the application of patients' rights in cross-border healthcare was adopted on 19 January 2011 and published in the EU's Official Journal on 9 March 2011.
-It entered into application on 25 of October 2013.
+The EU Directive 2011/24/EU on the application of patients' rights in cross-border healthcare was adopted on 19th January 2011 and published in the EU's Official Journal on 9th March 2011.
+It entered into application on 25th October 2013.

 The Directive clarifies patients' rights to access safe and good quality treatment across EU borders, and be reimbursed for it.
-Patients travelling to another EU country for medical care have a rigth to equal treatment with the citizens of the country in which they are treated.
+Patients travelling to another EU country for medical care have a right to equal treatment to the citizens of the country in which they are treated.
 If they are entitled to that healthcare at home, then they will be reimbursed by their home country.
 Their reimbursement will be up to the cost of that treatment at home.
-In some cases, they may need to seek authorisation before travelling for treatment, in particular if the treatment requires an overnight stay at an hospital or highly specialised and cost-intensive healthcare.
-Patients will be reimbursed the same amount as they would receive in their own country for the same type of healthcare.
+In some cases, they may be required to apply for authorisation before travelling for treatment, in particular if the treatment requires an overnight stay at hospital or highly specialised and cost-intensive healthcare.
+Patients will be reimbursed the same amount as they receive in their home country for the same type of healthcare.

 Reimbursement of cross-border healthcare